cleversoft/CleverBuilder-Visual-Frontend-Page-Builder-Magento-2/README.md

 An intuitive interface makes it easy to create a beautiful website, all on your own.
 Design pages faster and easier with hundreds of content elements and templates available to you, we've got you covered.

-You can easy to check this video to see how it works.
+You can easy to check [this video](https://www.youtube.com/embed/C2y7mdLsEUo) to see how it works.

-<iframe width="100%" height="400" src="https://www.youtube.com/embed/C2y7mdLsEUo" frameborder="0" allowfullscreen></iframe>

 Cheers!